Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

 * Outstanding Undergraduate Graduates, Xi'an Jiaotong University (2019)

 ## News
+[2025.07] One Paper is accepted to ToIS.
+[2025.05] One paper is accepted to ACL.
+[2025.04] Welcome to check out our latest survey [A Survey of Personalization: From RAG to Agent](https://arxiv.org/abs/2504.10147) and [github repo](https://github.com/Applied-Machine-Learning-Lab/Awesome-Personalized-RAG-Agent)!
 [2025.03] Serve as the PC member in RecSys'2025, CIKM'2025, MM'2025.\
 [2025.01] One paper is accepted by WWW'2025.